Table of Contents

 Rib Design

-Ribs are often used to add strength to parts without significantly increasing material usage or weight.
-However, improperly designed ribs can cause issues during the injection molding process.
-Ribs that are too thick or improperly placed can lead to uneven cooling, resulting in warping or sink marks.
-It’s essential to design ribs with the correct thickness (typically one-half to one-third of the wall thickness) and proper placement to ensure optimal flow and reduce cooling time, minimizing defects and production costs.
+Ribs are commonly used to enhance the strength of components without significantly increasing the material usage or weight.
+However, improperly designed ribs may cause problems during production – overly thick or improperly positioned ribs can lead to uneven cooling, resulting in deformation or dents.
+Therefore, ribs with the correct thickness (usually half to one-third of the wall thickness) and the appropriate position must be designed to ensure smooth fluid flow and shorten the cooling time, thereby minimizing production defects and costs.

 Parting Lines